Excel Repeat Last Action: What is it and How Does it Work?Jul 26, 2022

 Here's how to add the repeat command to your Quick Access Toolbar:

-If you decide you no longer want to have the Repeat command button in your Quick Access Toolbar, you can remove it by following these steps:
+If you no longer want the Repeat command button in your Quick Access Toolbar, remove it by following these steps:

 Microsoft Excel Repeat the Last Action: Summary and Key Takeaways